slanger/poketyper/README.md

 To build the code and run PokeTyper locally with the `dotnet` command-line interface (CLI), first download and install the latest version of .NET Core 3.1 from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+Make sure to install the SDK ("build apps") and not just the runtime ("run apps").
 Then open up the command prompt/terminal and navigate to one of the project directories (either `src/PokeTyperWeb` for the web app or `src/PokeTyperConsole` for the console app) and run `dotnet run` to run the project.
-For the web app, after running `dotnet run`, open up a web browser and navigate to http://localhost:65036/ to view the web app in the browser.
+For the web app, after running `dotnet run`, open up a web browser and navigate to http://localhost:5000 to view the web app in the browser.